 Famous frontier town, located at the crossing of Grand Teton and Rocky Mountains, it became a heaven for outdoors sports enthusiast.
 The widely praised Elk Antler Arches Park, with its four arches made with thousands of elk antlers is a must see.

-Jackson Township, WY
+Jackson Town, WY

 Day 7: